 What is MMI code?

-Every code that you enter over your phone’s keypad that contains an asterisk (*) or hash (#) characters is an MMI code.
+Every code that you enter over your phone’s keypad that contains an asterisk (*) or hash (#) character is an MMI code.

 An MMI code or Man-Machine-Interface is used to access some specific menu on the Android device.
 Some MMI codes are free from network providers and are embedded within the device algorithm or BIOS itself.

 While others are network-dependent.
-Means, your android needs to be connected with the cellular network in order to use these MMI codes.
+This means, your android needs to be connected to the cellular network in order to use these MMI codes.
 Learn about different kinds of MMI codes.